 Opening a Gateway into Central Asia

-The Philippines bids to establish stronger connections with China and Russia is a springboard towards having more opportunities to also develop relationship with other Asian countries isolated by the binding agreement with the US.
-Some of these Central Asian countries which have never had any relationship with the Philippines are: Turkmenistan, Kyrgyzstan, Uzbekistan, and Tajikistan.
-Also these countries serve as gateways to other parts of Europe and Asia and with the current “Silk Road’ project of China, the Philippines believes that it will benefit from being an access to this corridor once it is operational.
-The high demand for human labor can be one of the best offerings which Filipinos can make money from and only by establishing relationship with China and Russia can this chance be made available (Adducul, 2017).
-For the Philippines, the benefits of employing as many Filipinos as the Central Asian nations demand and the economic-political advantages afforded by the new alliance with China and Russia is better than the treaties which the US and its allies have to offer so much so that Duterte had to call Obama a ‘son of a bitch’ and his rhetoric ‘we will not go to America anymore.
-We will just be insulted there’ (Cabacungan, 2016) are only proof that he is sure about the Philippines move to distance away from the US and venture into other relationships with other nations.
+The Philippines' bid to establish stronger connections with China and Russia is a springboard towards having more opportunities to also develop relationships with other Asian countries isolated by the binding agreement with the US.
+Some of these Central Asian countries which have never had any relationship with the Philippines are Turkmenistan, Kyrgyzstan, Uzbekistan, and Tajikistan.
+Also, these countries serve as gateways to other parts of Europe and Asia and with the current “Silk Road’ project of China, the Philippines believes that it will benefit from being access to this corridor once it is operational.
+The high demand for human labor can be one of the best offerings which Filipinos can make money from and only by establishing relationships with China and Russia can this chance be made available (Adducul, 2017).
+For the Philippines, the benefits of employing as many Filipinos as the Central Asian nations demand and the economic-political advantages afforded by the new alliance with China and Russia are better than the treaties which the US and its allies have to offer so much so that Duterte had to call Obama a ‘son of a bitch’ and his rhetoric ‘we will not go to America anymore.
+We will just be insulted there’ (Cabacungan, 2016) are only proof that he is sure about the Philippines' move to distance away from the US and venture into other relationships with other nations.

 The Philippines will continue to establish new relationships with other countries while maintaining its ties with the US.
-Current US President Donald Trump has expressed hope and have extended his friendship and partnership to the Philippines stating in numerous occasions on international media that he is sad and it is a loss for the US to lose such ally as the Philippines has always been.
+Current US President Donald Trump has expressed hope and has extended his friendship and partnership to the Philippines stating on numerous occasions on international media that he is sad and it is a loss for the US to lose such an ally as the Philippines has always been.
 At the moment, the Philippines is also currently improving its bilateral agreements with China and Russia.

 Adducul, A. M. (October 2017).
 Russia and China: Gateway to Fostering Philippines – Central Asia Relations?
 Center for International Relations & Strategic Studies (CIRSS).
 Retrieved from: http://www.fsi.gov.ph/russia-and-china-gateway-to-fostering-philippines-central-asia-relations/